 Tally Light

-A red or green light on a camera indicating it is live or on-air.
-Used in multi-camera live productions.
+A red or green light on a camera indicates it is live or on-air.
+This is used in multi-camera live productions.

 Timeline (Live Timeline)